-Most of the time, molecules are not reacting: the elastic bands holding the atoms together remain intact, and the atoms undergo small jiggles and weak vibrations that arise from the small amount of that atoms have at any given temperature.
+Most of the time, molecules are not reacting: the elastic bands holding the atoms together remain intact, and the atoms undergo small jiggles and weak vibrations that arise from the small amount of heat energy that atoms have at any given temperature.
 This state of weak vibrations is called thermal equilibrium.

 Chemical reactions happen far from equilibrium, however.
 They require large amounts of energy to be located in the atoms whose bonds are going to break, giving way to strong vibrations that cause the elastic bands to stretch and ultimately snap.
 In the moments immediately after a reaction has occurred and a new bond is formed, there is a complementary situation, and the atoms in that particular new bond vibrate very strongly.